jmcuestasb/ironhacksapp.github.io/README.md

 ### 10. Map:
 * The map tells the student hi's actual location.
 Using d3.js and Google Maps it will be the principal component at the home page.

+## Update:
+* Creating the API: inside the IllinoiStudent foler run "npm install" and "npm start" and try the app progress in http://localhost:1234/